microsoft/rushjs.io-website/pages/configs/rush_json.md

   // "yarnVersion": "1.9.4",

   /**
-   * Options that are only used when the PNPM package manager is selected */
+   * Options that are only used when the pnpm package manager is selected */
   "pnpmOptions": {
     /**
-     * Specifies the location of the PNPM store.
+     * Specifies the location of the pnpm store.
 There are two possible values:
      *
      * - "local" - use the "pnpm-store" folder in the current configured temp folder:
      *   "common/temp/pnpm-store" by default.
-     * - "global" - use PNPM's global store, which has the benefit of being shared
+     * - "global" - use pnpm's global store, which has the benefit of being shared
      *    across multiple repo folders, but the disadvantage of less isolation for builds
-     *    (e.g. bugs or incompatibilities when two repos use different releases of PNPM) *
+     *    (e.g. bugs or incompatibilities when two repos use different releases of pnpm) *
      * RUSH_PNPM_STORE_PATH will override the directory that will be used as the store *